Skip to Content

 The Academic Common Market (ACM) is a consortium of university academic degree programs in 15 states sponsored by the Southern Regional Education Board (SREB).
 Students wishing to pursue a program of study not available in their home state may be able to do so in another participating ACM institution at the in-state tuition rate.
 The 15 states participating in the consortium are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

-Florida participates in the ACM at the graduate level of study only.
+Florida participates in the ACM only at the graduate level of study.
 This means that a Florida resident going to another state or a resident of another state coming to Florida can only enroll in a program at the graduate degree level.
 Additionally, self-supporting and market tuition rate education programs are not eligible for inclusion in the ACM, per Board of Governors Regulation 8.002, Self-Supporting and Market Tuition Rate Program and Course Offerings.

 Eligibility